wccfl43/wccfl43.github.io/content/local-info.md

 A couple basic things about transit in Seattle:
 - We have one main train, a light rail, a.k.a. the Link, a.k.a. the 1 (line)
 - If you fly in, you can get an OrcaPass at a kiosk and get on the light rail, north to toward Lynnwood Station
+- Alternatively, you can get the Transit Go app, and choose Train > Link line 1 & 2, and purchase a ticket.
+This app can also be used to buy and use bus tickets (Bus > King County Metro).
+If you want to pay on the bus, know that the fare is $2.75 and the drivers don't carry change!
 - The University of Washington is accessible easily through the University of Washington and University District light rail stations
 - You can use the light rail to easily access quite a bit of Seattle!
 There are some parts harder to get to because the light rail runs strictly north-to-south; there are some buses that can pretty straightforwardly get you to neighborhoods like Fremont and Ballard
+- Much of Seattle is on a very neat grid aligned with the cardinal directions!
+Very convenient!
+This led to a systematic numbering system that has the downside of being somewhat annoying, though: there are Streets, which run East-West, and Avenues, which run North-South*.
+They are both labelled for which quadrant they are in, if they aren't quite central, with streets taking their direction before and avenues after (NE 65th Street, 47th Avenue SW).
+If there needs to be a direction, you need to make sure you add it because you might get sent across one or both axes of the city!
+- The buses that will best get you to campus are probably: 67, 372, 45/75, 48, 31, 32, 79, 255, 44, 271, 542, 556 (and Google Maps should have you covered more or less for routing specifics)

 Seattle has many neighborhoods with very distinct personalities that we hope you get to explore.
-The conference will be taking place on the University of Washington campus, which is located in a neighborhood called U(niversity) District.
+The conference will be taking place on the University of Washington campus, which is located in/next to a neighborhood called U(niversity )District.
 Just north of campus are the neighborhoods of Roosevelt and Ravenna, where you can find Ravenna and Cowen Park.
-Northwest of the university is University Village, where you can do some shopping
+Northwest of the university is University Village, where you can do some shopping and check out some nicer restaurants.
+Capitol Hill is a neighborhood with lots of character, in the day as well as the night, so you might consider taking the Link down there to shop, eat, or hang out.

 ## Food